pankaja-shree/mongo101/readme.md

 * `consolidate` module provides wrappers for templates.

 * While using `consolidate`, certain app settings need to be done - provide name of the template engine, associate it with html type, provide location of views folder that contains the templates.

+### GET Request with Express, Req Parameters and route names

+* Colon in routes - used to store the route names

+Eg: /:name - get the value after the colon and store it in a variable called name. use `var name = req.params.name` - to access the name variable

+* GET parameters - the parameters after `?` in routes

+Eg: /:name?var1=value
+`var param1 = req.query.var1`

+### POST Request with Express

+* POST request is handled by accessing the parameters in req.body.

+* `express.bodyParser()` - middleware in express - used before `app.router` - bodyParser processing happens before the next route loads.
+It will parse the body of request and populates req.body so that the next route below the current route can use req.body.

+* `errorHandler()` has 4 args - err obj, req obj, res obj, next callback

+* `next` is a function passed in by the Express with req and res objs to handle errors.

+* `next` is called with error obj, it Looks for `errorHandler()` middleware registered in the code and runs it.